carlostojal/GlossaryGenerator/README.md

 * Run ```setup.sh```.
 This will install all required modules.
 This is only needed once.
 * Write all terms in the file ```terms.txt```.
 Feel free to write your own script to populate this file.
 * Run the script ```glossary_generator.py```.
 * That's it!
-By default the glossary will be in the document ```glossary.docx``` in the folder ```output``` inside the script directory.
+By default the glossary will be in the files in the folder ```output``` inside the script directory.
 You can change this in the configuration file.
 Configuration documentation below.

 ## Configuration
 All configuration is maintained in the file ```config.json```.